Top reason to make you adopt BIM technology in Your Construction.

 France

-The French government launched a construction research and development program to support establishing BIM standards in infrastructure development.
-In France, the use of BIM is not required but is promoted by the government, particularly for large government projects.
+The French government launched a construction research and development program to support establishing BIM service standards in infrastructure development.
+In France, BIM technology is not required but is promoted by the government, particularly for large government projects.
 In 2017, a BIM standardization roadmap was released to take the lead in Europe in deploying digital processes in building.
-Plan BIM 2022 was launched at the end of 2018 to encourage construction stakeholders to include BIM in their daily activities.
+Plan BIM 2022 was launched at the end of 2018 to encourage construction stakeholders to include BIM modeling services in daily activities.

 Germany